ilyasergey/YSC2229/source/week-09-union-find.rst

 We are going to refer to equivalent elements (according to a certain equivalence relation) as to *connected* ones.

 Union-Find Structure
 --------------------

-*Union-Find* is a data structure that allows to efficiently represent a finite set of ``n`` elements (encoded by a segment of integers ``0 ... n``) with a possibility to answer the following questions:
+*Union-Find* is a data structure that allows to efficiently represent a finite set of ``n`` elements (encoded by a segment of integers ``0 ... n - 1``) with a possibility to answer the following questions:

 * Are elements ``i`` and ``j`` connected?
 * What is an equivalence class of an element ``i``?